wadeallen/church_jekyll/video/_posts/2014-04-06-healing-a-broken-world.markdown

 ---
 author: Wade Allen
-title: Raising the Dead
+title: Healing a Broken World
 date: 2014-04-06
-layout: worship
+layout: sermon
+video_url:
+duration: '0:34:09'
+length: 32957958
 ---

 Jesus' raising Lazarus from the dead is a powerful story.
 Yet, John's telling of this event highlights Jesus' purpose in performing this miracle.